Battle of Shanghai: Fighting around Suzhou Creek

 Chiang's original plan was to fight in areas south of the Suzhou Creek and inflict as many Japanese casualties as possible.
 However, through three months of intense fighting, Chinese troop strength had been greatly reduced.
 Most units had their strength halved, and as a result a division had the fighting capability of less than two regiments.
 By now, the Chinese army needed between eight and twelve divisions to match the fighting strength of just one Japanese division.
 Thus, Chinese commanders were pessimistic about the outcome of the Suzhou Creek combat.

 Li Zongren, Bai Chongxi, Zhang Fakui and other commanders insisted that the Chinese troops should enter the Wufu and Xicheng defense lines to protect Nanjing, but Chiang wanted the Chinese troops to continue fighting on the southern bank of Suzhou Creek.
-On October 28, Chiang arrived in the battlefield to boost the morale of his troops.
+On October 28, 1937, Chiang arrived in the battlefield to boost the morale of his troops.
 However, the situation was bleak.
 On October 30, the Japanese crossed Suzhou River and the Chinese troops were in danger of encirclement.
 The Chinese army was at its limit of endurance.

+On October 31, the Japanese 3rd division began landing at the east side of the Suzhou Creek and was blocked by the Chinese 88th division, Tax Police Corps, and a part of the 36th division.
+The next day, the 61st division and a part of the 87th division resisted the landing of the Japanese 9th division at the west side of the creek.
+On November 2, the 67th division and the recently arrived 46th division were ordered to move towards the western defense line of the Suzhou Creek.
+On November 3 and November 4, 1937, the Chinese and Japanese troops at the eastern defense line of the Suzhou Creek were engaged in tug-of-war battles with few gains, during which General Sun Li-jen of the 2nd task force of the Tax Police Corps was badly wounded.
+On the west, the Chinese defenders was unable to block the advance of the 9th division.
+The 61st division quickly suffered more than 3,000 casualties in just several days of fighting and regimental commander Ji Keipei (季苇佩) was killed in action.
+The 46th division also suffered heavy casualties, with the losses of two of its regiments exceeding 50% and 3 battalion commanders were killed, wounded, or went mising.
+On November 5, the 46th division was replaced by the 154th division.
+The 67th division also suffered heavy casualties and handed over the Qujiaqiao (屈家橋) line to a part of the Training Division while it withdrew.